rwoodry/rwoodry.github.io/rejections.md

 ---
 We often highlight successes, but rarely the failures that paved the way.

-I recently began tracking all application outcomes.
+So I started tracking all application outcomes.

 Has the added benefit of softening the many, many stings — and is a visual reminder that the best way to succeed is to keep trying.